Earlier this month Amazon unveiled its first smartphone, called Fire.

 First, if we look back, we will see, that 3D movies didn't change the movie industry.
 Though it increased movie budgets, movies still tell the same stories.
 On the same note, the Nintendo 3DS didn't change the portable games industry at all.
 Moreover, the next Nintento portable device - Nintendo 2DS – came out without 3D.

 Market history tells us even though 3D helps to sell products and brings a more exciting experience, it doesn’t change the way of how people watch films or play games.

 Secondly, at this time it’s only Fire Phone that supports the parallax on such level.
 If a developer decides to integrate this function to the game, it will only be the version for Amazon's Appstore.
 This market is good, but it’s far behind Apple's App Store and Google Play.

-According to his Twitter feed...
-John is co-founder of dimoso, the bestest new marketing and PR agency you'll find.
+John is co-founder of PR and marketing company Big Ideas Machine.
 Also an all-round nice guy...